tonysm/todo-app-angular-laravel4/readme.md

 ## Installation steps

 I'm using Vagrant and Puphpet, so just run <code>$ vagrant up</code> and you should be good to go!
-I actually did a small script to run composer install and the migrations when you <em>up</em> your VM for the first time.
+I actually did a small script to run composer install and the migrations when you <em>start</em> your VM for the first time (see <code>/puphpet/files/exec-once/install-deps.sh</code>).

 However, in case it does not work, try running: